 On Wednesday July 6, 2022 we hosted a virtual meeting with Dave Wattles who is a representative from the Massachusetts Division of Fisheries and Wildlife.
-If you would like to watch the video recording of that meeting you can click the link below.
+If you would like to watch the video recording of that meeting you can click the link to the right.
 This presentation is meant to educate the public on the coyote population, their behavior and how we can safely co-exist with them.

 Please click on the fact sheet below for common facts and information on Coyotes, how to safely co-exist with them, their behavior, what to do if you encounter one, effective ways to prevent conflict and more.

 To find a Problem Control Agent (PAC) you can click the link below: If you have a wildlife problem that you can’t solve yourself, a PAC agent may be able to help.
 PAC agents are licensed individuals that act on your behalf to solve wildlife problems.
 PAC agents charge for their services.
 PAC agents are different from municipal Animal Control Officers, who mainly deal with domestic animal issues.